Ladder toss: History

 A "ball and ladder game" was patented in 2002 by Pennsylvanian Robert G. Reid, a postman who had played the game with his family for decades before deciding to file for patent in November, 1999.
 The game is reported as having been played on Escapees campgrounds in the United States in the late 1990s.
 Some origin stories speculate that the bola is a stand-in for a live snake, which cowboys in the western United States or caballeros in Mexico would throw at fences or branches for points.

 Reid sold his patent to Ladder Golf LLC, recorded in the patent office in March 2005, and the company began manufacturing the game commercially.
 The company sponsored a tournament in San Diego in April, 2005, featuring 32 teams.

 Etymology

 Being a relatively new and grassroots game, it goes by many names.
-Some of these names are "Läderbölen" (English: "Ladder Ball"), "Bälle auf der Linie" (English: "Balls on the Line"), "Lasso Golf", "North Dakota Golf", "Norwegian Golf", "Dangle Ball", "Balls on Bars", "Hillbilly Golf", "Testicle Toss", "Balls-a-Danglin" and many others.
+Some of these names are "Läderbölen" (English: "Ladder Ball"), "Bälle auf der Linie" (English: "Balls on the Line"), "Lasso Golf", "North Dakota Golf", "Norwegian Golf", "Dangle Ball", "Balls on Bars", "Hillbilly Golf", "Testicle Toss", "Balls-a-Danglin", "Polish Golf", and many others.
 There is also a patented version of the game called Ladder Golf.

 Rules

 The items needed to play are two ladders and a set of three bolas per team.
+At the start of the game, a tossing line is set five paces away from the ladders.
+The player cannot step over the tossing line during their turn.

+Three bolas are given to each player or team at the start of the game.
+A player or team completes their turn by throwing all of their bolas towards the ladders.
+The next player or team can commence their turn after the previous player or team have thrown all of their bolas.

+Opponents may try to distract the current tosser during their turn, but they cannot touch the player or walk between the player and the ladders.